yousrakdc/holbertonschool-simple_shell/README.md

 ## Table of content

-- Simple Shell Porject
+- Simple Shell Project
-- what's a Shell?
+- What's a Shell?
-- Main functionnaltiies
+- Main functionaltiies
 - Files description
 - List of allowed functions and system calls for this project
 - How to use our code